This post is part of the Blue Bike Blog Tour, which I’m thrilled to be part of. To learn more and join us, head here.

 “There’s something magical about doing nothing, and we don’t do it often enough.” ~ Tsh Oxenreider, Notes From a Blue Bike

 Disclosure of Material Connection: I received a free review copy of this book from Thomas Nelson Publishers.
 I was not required to write a positive review.
 The opinions I have expressed are my own.
-I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”30-Day FREE Trial of Stay-at-Home Yoga today!
+I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”sign up for once-a-month email updates here!